 Teen Locs Maintenance Tips:

-- While selecting the shampoo and conditioner, be highly selective to avoid buildup as your locs are just begin to lump
+- While selecting the shampoo and conditioner, be highly selective to avoid buildup as your locs are just beginning to lump

 - You can do some experiments in this stage by pressurizing your hair

 - Regular washing is required to keep your hair moisturized

 Your excitement will be higher in this stage because the loss will be noticeable in length, and minimal frizz will be there.
 It is called the mature stage, and your locs are close to the end.
 After this stage, no reforming is there.

 - Regular shampooing and conditioning is necessary for this stage

 - Using the ideal product is crucial.
 If you don’t do so, buildup will ruin the whole process

 - Never think of re-twisting your hair at this stage.
 It can damage your locs

 So, you are at the 6 months of no retwist process.
 Typically, your locs have all grown to the same length.
 At the same time, they will feel heavier.
 If you want an effortless style, trim them if necessary.
 You also can choose them to grow as much as possible.